We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best THC-free cream: Joy Organics Premium CBD Sports Cream

-If a person’s back pain is due to an underlying condition, CBD cream will not treat the issue.
+CBD cream will not treat the underlying cause of a person’s back pain.
 Instead, it may help by numbing or alleviating the pain.
-A person should consider speaking with a medical professional to assess the reason for their back pain.
+A person should consider speaking with a medical professional to assess the root cause of for their back pain.

-This section lists a few CBD creams to consider for back pain.
+This section lists a few CBD creams to consider for numbing or alleviating back pain.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.